btbroot/ocds-ru/README.md

 etc.

-Notably, these are not being regulated:
+Notably, these spendings are not being regulated:

-* services provided by international financial organizations;
+* on services provided by international financial organizations;
-* security assurance for criminal victims, whitnesses, and also for judges etc.
+* on security assurance for criminal victims, whitnesses, and also for judges etc.

 Some specifics can also be different for satisfying defence needs (Federal Act 275).